Curious about spam emails and how to stop them?

-A spammer might impersonate someone you might know or a company you’re involved with when sending a junk email.
+A spammer might impersonate someone you know or a company you’re involved with when sending a suspicious email.

 For example, let’s say you’re in business with company XYZ, and they have an email address – email@example.com.
 A spammer might use something like firstname.lastname@example.org to send you an email message, impersonating their customer service executive.

 Alternatively, they could try impersonating someone at your company: